rigoudyg/climaf/doc/scripts/plot.rst

   - ``title`` : string for graphic title; optional : CliMAF will provide the CRS of the dataset
+  - ``format`` : graphic output format, either 'png' or 'pdf';
+    default: 'png'.
+For 'png' format, all the surrounding white extra space are cropped, while not for 'pdf' format.
+In case of 'pdf' format, if you want to trim white extra space, use 'cpdfcrop' operator which is 'pdfcrop' tool and which preserves in more metadata.
   - ``linp`` :

     - 1 for getting a vertical axis with index-linear spacing, or